 The way the public research sector is organized and funded in the EU is, therefore, incompatible with the logic of innovation.
 As a result, there is a strong policy case for designing a process that will lead to more effective institutional arrangements in science.
 As Europe has moved to the world technological frontier, it should invest more in research universities in order to increase its innovative potential.
-In a world characterized by limited resources, this must be done by transferring funds from one sector to the other, or alternatively, by merging research universities with national research institutes - as in the case of, for example, DTU, KIT and Wageningen UR.
+In a world characterized by limited resources, this must be done by transferring funds (at least partially) from one sector to the other, or alternatively, by merging research universities with national research institutes (as was done in Denmark).

-While the idea of allocating public resources (primarily) to universities that combine research with education is simple, its implementation is rather complex.
+While this recommendation is simple, its implementation is rather complex.
 The development of vibrant research universities is not obvious or trivial.
 It implies a variety of organizational and institutional innovations as well as new models for professional development of scholars.
-The most successful research universities are characterized by the development and deployment of very strong intangible assets - including scientific and technological knowledge but also organizational capital, user-generated (i.e. student-generated) content, and human capital.
+The most successful research universities are characterized by the development and deployment of very strong intangible assets - including scientific and technological knowledge but also organizational capital, usergenerated (i.e. student-generated) content, and human capital.
 Most of these intangibles are not obvious to acquire and mobilize.
 Therefore, there is a strong case for cooperation and transfer of practices between the most successful research universities and emerging universities elsewhere in the EU.